Perturbative analysis of the Wess-Zumino flow: Introduction

 In the Yang-Mills flow, any correlator of the flowed field is ultraviolet(UV) finite at positive flow time if the four-dimensional Yang-Mills theory is properly renormalized.
-In the case of QCD, with an extra field strength renormalization for the flowed quarks, the similar property is obtained\cite{Luscher:2013cpa}.
+In the case of QCD, with an extra field strength renormalization for the flowed quarks, a similar property is obtained\cite{Luscher:2013cpa}.
 This property is a key ingredient of the flow approach, and physical quantities that are difficult to define exactly on the lattice can be studied by lattice simulations with the flows\cite{Suzuki:2013gza, Makino:2014taa, Asakawa:2013laa, Taniguchi:2016ofw, Kitazawa:2017qab, Yanagihara:2018qqg, Harlander:2018zpi, Iritani:2018idk}.

 Such a UV finiteness of gradient flow, however, does not hold for scalar field theory in general\cite{Capponi:2015ucc}.
-The interacting flow has non-removable divergences, and the extra field strength renormalization remains even for the massless free flow. \footnote{ The flow equation is given only from the gradient of massless free part of the action, while the scaler field theory at $t=0$ still has interaction terms.
+The interacting flow has nonremovable divergences, and the extra field strength renormalization remains even for the massless free flow.\footnote{ The flow equation is given only from the gradient of the massless free part of the action, while the scalar field theory at $t=0$ still has interaction terms.
 The initial condition is given by a bare scalar field. } This seems to suggest that the gauge symmetry or other symmetries are necessary in realizing the UV finiteness of the interacting gradient flow.

 Supersymmetric gradient flow is another possibility of realizing the UV finiteness.
-The supersymmetric flows are constructed for the super Yang-Mills (SYM) in Refs.\cite{Kikuchi:2014rla, Kadoh:2018qwg} and for the super QCD in Ref.\cite{Kadoh:2019flv}.
-In Ref.\cite{Kadoh:2019glu}, we also constructed a SUSY flow in the Wess-Zumino model, which is referred to as Wess-Zumino flow in this paper.
-The Wess-Zumino flow is the simplest supersymmetric extension of the gradient flow, and gives a good testing ground in investigating the influence of supersymmetry on the flow approach.
+The supersymmetric flows are constructed for the super-Yang-Mills in Refs.~\cite{Kikuchi:2014rla, Kadoh:2018qwg} and for the super-QCD in Ref.~\cite{Kadoh:2019flv}.
+In Ref.~\cite{Kadoh:2019glu}, we also constructed a supersymmetric flow in the Wess-Zumino model, which is referred to as Wess-Zumino flow in this paper.
+The Wess-Zumino flow is the simplest supersymmetric extension of the gradient flow and gives a good testing ground in investigating the influence of supersymmetry on the flow approach.